chrisvxd/puppeteer-social-image/README.md

 Type: function (opts): Promise

 - `opts` (object) Configuration options
-- `opts.template` (string) Name of a prebuild template.
+- `opts.template` (string) Name of a prebuilt template.
 Valid values are:
   - `basic` (default)
 - `opts.templateParams` (object) Params to be passed to the template.
 If using prebuilt templates, see below for APIs.
 - `opts.templateBody` (string?)
 Handlebars template to render in the body for a custom template.
 Populated with templateParams.